Choosing the right planters for tomatoes is very essential when you determine to start container gardening.

 Indeterminate tomato plants can grow around 6-9 feet or above.
 They need extra large planters for growing tomatoes.

-If you have space limitation you should choose smaller planters with suitable tomato varieties.
+If you have space limitations, you should choose smaller planters with suitable tomato varieties.

-Windy place, extreme heat, greenhouse, extreme cold, and other factors also vary the size and shape of a tomato planter.
+Windy places, extreme heat, greenhouse, extreme cold, and other factors also vary the size and shape of a tomato planter.

 DIY Homemade Planters